The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 Domestic Income

-Income generated (or earned) by factors of production within the country from its own resources is called domestic income or domestic product.
+Income generated (or earned) by factors of production within the country from its resources is called domestic income or domestic product.

 Domestic income includes: